lunarbase-ai/lunarbase-ai.github.io/docs/quickstart.md

 Lunar consists of two applications:
 - The _Lunarflow_ interface - a React-based application that allows GUI-based interaction with Lunar workflows and components.
-- The _Lunarverse_ service - a Python-based system that includes the core functionalities of Lunar.
+- The _Lunarcore_ service - a Python-based system that includes the core functionalities of Lunar.
-    - The _Lunar component library_ - a collection of components used to create workflows or AI expert agents and systems.
+    - The _Lunarverse_ - a collection of components used to create workflows or AI expert agents and systems.

 ### Lunarflow